Pet request 28 days: landlord response rule

 - For a fuller breakdown of the post-1 May 2026 reform framework, use legacy Section 21 checker for the underlying rule set.

-- If you need the route-specific rules on the post-1 May 2026 reform framework, start with rent rise checker so you can check the dates and documents against your own case.
+- If you need the route-specific rules on pet request rights, start with pet request letter guide so you can check the dates and documents against your own case.

 Sources used for this guide